kai-wen-yang/kai-wen-yang.github.io/_pages/about.md

 * <small>09/2021:</small> <small style="color:red">1 paper is accepted by NeurIPS 2021 </small>
 <h2 id="biography"> Biography</h2>

-<small> Hi, I am Kaiwen Yang, a master student in Department of Electronic Engineering and Information Science at USTC.
+<small> Hi, I am Kaiwen Yang, a Ph.D student in Department of Electronic Engineering and Information Science at USTC.
 I received my bachelor's degree from School of Electronic Engineering at Xidian University in 2019.
 My research interests are in representation learning, adversarial learning and semi/self-supervised learning.</small>

 <h2 id="education"> Education</h2>
 * <small>**Ph.D.** 2022-present, University of Science and Technology of China </small>